 Starting at the borderline between Weedsport and the Village of Jordan in Onondaga County beside Route 31 is the remains of Lock 51 on the towpath trail now part of the Erie Canalway Recreational Trail.
 Going west on Route 31 outside the center of the village is a small park, named for the Centerport Aqueduct that opened in 1855.
 It originally carried the Erie Canal over a confluence of North Brook and Cold Springs Brook.
 It was named “Centre Port” Aqueduct because it was located almost in the exact middle of Section 7 of the Erie Canal.

-In Port Byron the village prospered in the Erie Canal era, and early canal remains can be found in and around the village and town.
+In Port Byron, the village prospered in the Erie Canal era, and early canal remains can be found in and around the village and town.
 East of the village, the enlarged canal can be seen at Schasel Park.
 The towpath walking trail runs between Port Byron and Weedsport as part of the crossway along the New York State Recreational Canalway Trail.
-Port Byron was one of the very few villages where the route of the canal was changed during the enlargement of the canal in the 1850’s.
-As such, vestiges of both canals can be found inside the village.
-It is soon to be the home of the Canal Society of New York.
-The Erie Canal Heritage Park will be located at the site of former Lock 52 to offer visitors a glimpse into authentic life on the Erie Canal in the mid-19th to early 20th centuries.
-The former lock, an 1865 Erie House tavern, blacksmith shop and mule barn will be accessible for travelers to stop along the NYS Thruway travelers and visit the site.
-It will include a newly constructed Visitor Center, walking trails, refreshments and other amenities.
+Port Byron was one of the very few villages where the route of the canal was changed during the enlargement of the canal in the 1850s.
+As such, vestiges of both canals can be found inside the village and is now the home of the Canal Society of New York.
+The Erie Canal Heritage Park is located at the site of former Enlarged Erie Canal Lock 52 to offer visitors a glimpse into authentic life on the Erie Canal in the mid-19th to early 20th centuries.
+It includes a new Visitor Center, remains of Lock 52, a restored. … 1865 Erie House tavern, blacksmith shop, and mule barn.
+It is accessible for travelers to stop along the NYS Thruway Eastbound as well as from State Route 31 in Port Byron.

 Visit: Montezuma Historical Society

 Our Cayuga County communities are fortunate to have an authority on early Cayuga County canals living in the Village of Port Byron.
+He is currently serving as President of the American Canal Society.
 Mike Riley offers a yearly historic walking tour every August for Canal Splash in Montezuma Heritage Park, and is a member of our Park Design Team.
 He has written seven guidebooks for the Canal Society of New York tours, and serves as the co-Editor of their journal, Bottoming Out.

 Download Free E-Book

-Mike is author of Twelve and a Half Miles; The Erie Canal in Cayuga County, and has generously offered to share his e-book version with us.
-Click on these link to access the sections.
-Section One.
-Section Two.
-Section Three.
+Mike is author of Twelve and a Half Miles; The Erie Canal in Cayuga County, and has generously offered to share his e-book online at: http://portbyronhistorical.org/cayuga-co-canal-tour.

-You can often find Mike out enjoying a walk with his wife, Mary and dog, Lizzie, exploring old Canal sites.
+You can often find Mike out enjoying a walk with his wife, Mary, exploring old Canal sites.
 Once back from his travels, read about his adventures on his blog at: http://canalsplash.blogspot.com

 He is also a frequent contributor to: http://newyorkhistoryblog.org/author/mriley/